Compare Differences: Sony a6300 vs 6500

 It’s on their LCD displays that the a6300 and a6500 differ slightly.
 Both LCD monitors offer the same tilt flexibility and size, and they both come with the same 921K dots of resolution, but the LCD of the newer alpha is a touch screen.
 This means functionality for adjusting autofocus on the fly with your finger during both photo and video shooting.

 This little Touch Focus feature is a small addition in the a6500 but we think you’ll find it to be really useful.
 It works especially well for when you want to change focus point while you’ve got your eye plastered to the EVF and don’t want to look away.
-It can even be set to work on only a quarter of the LCD screen so that you don’t accidentally shift AF with part of your nose, chin or face while composing a shot.
+It can even be set to work on only a quarter of the LCD touch screen so that you don’t accidentally shift AF with part of your nose, chin or face while composing a shot.

 5. Video Recording Specs